 Where do you start?

-As you are challenging men to build these sorts of friendships, remember real friendship is born out of mutual interest.
+Remember, real friendship is born out of mutual interest.
 If you make friendship your focus, you’ll never find it.
-If you make accountability your focus—throwing a bunch of random men into a room to talk about their struggles—you’ll probably be disillusioned (and so will they).
-But if you encourage the men in your church to pursue a common goal, real friendships can be the result.
+If you make accountability your focus—throwing a bunch of random people into a room to talk about their struggles—you’ll probably be disillusioned (and so will they).
+But if you pursue a common goal, real friendships can be the result.

 A Practical Example

-Here’s an example of this from someone who uses our Accountability Software:
+Here’s an example of this from someone who uses our service:

 The other day I received a Covenant Eyes report for one of my brothers and it looked as though he had visited a site, based on the name listed in the report, which was pornographic.
 He insisted he had not visited any porn sites that week, so I checked the site.
 In truth it was not pornographic; rather it was a site mainly targeted toward women which had articles about relationships.